seungpark/chess-on-ruby/README.md

   navigate to unzipped 'chess-master' folder and run: ruby game.rb
 3) user controls are instructed within the game
-4) increase terminal font size for better visuals!
+4) increase terminal font size for better visuals